-For more information on RWT, the tax rate and how this tax applies to interest and dividends refer to the IRD website
+For more information on RWT and how this tax applies to interest and dividends refer to the IRD website

-Tax credits can be claimed by individuals (not companies, trusts or partnerships) who:
+Tax credits for donations can be claimed by individuals (not companies, trusts or partnerships) who:

 You may qualify for a tax credit for:

-For further information regarding tax credits, visit the tax credits section of the IRD website.
+For further information regarding tax credits, visit the tax credits section of the Inland Revenue website.

-If you claimed a tax credit in the prior year, the IRD will automatically send you a Tax Credit Claim Form in April each year.
+If you claimed a tax credit in the prior year, Inland Revenue will automatically send you a Tax credit claim form in April each year.
 Otherwise, click here for the latest version of the IR526 Tax credit claim form.
 The easiest way to submit a receipt for a donation is to use myIR.
 Inland Revenue will work out your tax credit without you having to file a claim when the tax year ends on 31 March.

 This information relates solely to individuals and individual income tax.
-There are other tax credits which have been introduced.
-Please contact our office for more information on these.
+There are other types of tax credits.
+Please contact us for more information on these.

 Taxpayers who do not meet their tax obligations may face penalty or interest charges.
 To avoid such charges, you should pay the full amount of tax you owe by the due date.

 The main kinds of charges for failing to meet tax obligations are:

-Solutions such as tax pooling can also be used to ease taxpayer concerns and the resulting exposure to use of money interest.
+Solutions such as tax pooling can also be used to manage tax and limit exposure to penalties and use of money interest.

-For more information about tax pooling and your exposure to tax penalties, give us a call.
-For more information about tax penalties refer to the IRD's Obligations, Interest & Penalties Guide
+For more information about managing tax, give us a call.
+For more information about tax penalties refer to the IRD's Penalties and interest guide.

 Inland Revenue administer the Working for Families tax credits, however taxpayers who receive an income-tested benefit will receive payments from Work and Income.

 For more information just give us a call or visit the IRD website.